The Art, Society & Publics MFA challenges and extends students' perception of their work in the context of contemporary

 A central aim of the course is to foster subjective artistic concerns by deepening students’ individual art practice, research interests and professional knowledge.
 Students are taught how to develop and sustain an art practice, with consideration of relevant economies.

 All forms of art practice and media-specific approaches are embraced including sculpture, painting, photography, drawing, printmaking, audio and video to performance, installation, (durational) work in the public domain, writing (critical, and writing-as-visual-art) and curating.
 Students can explore a particular approach to practice or combine approaches - appropriate to the conceptual statement they are formulating – and will be encouraged to transcend boundaries by exploring visual knowledge and expression across a range of platforms.

 By providing the skills to function in academia students are additionally enabled to identify a potential long-term academic context for their practice.
 For those interested in working in the two distinct areas of art world and academia, each with its own values, students are helped to develop PhD study proposals.

 The course is practice-led and is directed by the artist Tracy Mackenna (SCOT/IT) who teaches alongside collaborative partner Edwin Janssen (NL).
 The course focus is guided by the key areas in their internationally active art practice: art making, artistic research, presentation, art writing, collaboration, engagement, exchange, education and reflection.
 Tracy and Edwin are highly committed to the value of art education in society, and carefully selected complementary staff enriches the course with bespoke content.

-The MFA ASP course welcomes students from a wide range of backgrounds, experiences, professions and nationalities and helps students to position their practice within the framework of contemporary art.
+The MFA Art, Society & Publics course welcomes students from a wide range of backgrounds, experiences, professions and nationalities and helps students to position their practice within the framework of contemporary art.
 Students are supported and challenged to extend their work and its relationship to the visual world.
 Art's place in society and its relationship to a range of audiences is actively explored on the course, which provides the creative and intellectual framework through which to understand current attitudes and phenomena in contemporary art, culture and society.